 Buxton Mountain Rescue Team called to support Cheshire Search & Rescue following the report of a three year old child missing in the Style area of Wilmslow.
 Whilst seventeen members responded few got further than their front door as the child was found safe and well minutes after the initial call.

 A 999 call had reported an accident at Slippery Stones in the Upper Derwent Valley involving a twelve year old girl.
 The girl had been jumping into rock pools when a slip resulted in a black injury.
 She was treated on site by rescuers and paramedics before being carried by stretcher to where Helimed 54 had been able to land.
 She was then airlifted to Sheffield Childrens’ Hospital for further assessment.

-A joint call-out for Edale and Buxton Mountain Rescue Teams following the report of an incident near to the top of Golden Clough on Kinder Scout.
+A joint call-out for Edale and Buxton Mountain Rescue Teams following the report of a 50 year old lady from Totley, Sheffield, having slipped and injured her ankle.

 The Derbyshire, Leicester & Rutland Air-ambulance was already in attendance but the steep sided valleys of Cales Dale and Lathkill Dale meant that the aircraft could not land close enough to the casualty to be effective.